Netdex/twinject/README.md

 Each game has a startup routine.
 This routine is responsible for intializing hooks at the correct time, setting up the chosen algorithm, and initializing the correct automated player for each game.

 ## Building
-Note: Twinject has many dependencies, including (not an exhaustive list):
-- boost
-- openblas
-- mlpack
-- armadillo
-- detours
-- directx 2010 sdk

-Since it is a massive pain to build all of these yourself from source, I have decided to package them with the repository.
-In the near future, I will link an archive to all dependencies here (1.87 GB).
-You can bug me about it if I forget.
+The dependencies are included in the repository, and are referenced by relative path.

 ### Build Instructions
 ```
 1. Clone repository to disk
-2. Download dependencies archive, extract to dependencies/
-3. Build in Visual Studio 2017 with Release (x86) target.
+2. Build in Visual Studio 2017 with Release (x86) target.

 Place the following files into the game directory:
 twinject.exe
 twinhook.dll
-twinject.ini
-libgcc_s_sjlj-1.dll
-libgfortran-3.dll
-libopenblas.dll
-libquadmath-0.dll
-mlpack.dll
+twinject.ini (you may need to create this yourself, specified below)

 Obtain dx8->dx9 converter patch (included in releases in this repo as dxd8.dll and enbconvertor.ini),
 and place into game directory if the game requires it.